JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/RelationExtraction.md

 {%- capture model_description -%}
 Extracts and classifies instances of relations between named entities.

+Parameters:

+- `predictionThreshold` *(Float)*: Sets minimal activation of the target unit to encode a new relation instance.

+- `relationPairs` *(List[Str])*: List of dash-separated pairs of named entities.
+For example, [“Biomarker-RelativeDay”] will process all relations between entities of type “Biomarker” and “RelativeDay”.

+- `relationPairsCaseSensitive` *(Bool)*: Determines whether relation pairs are case sensitive.

+- `relationTypePerPair` *dict[str, list[str]]*: List of entity pairs per relations which limit the entities can form a relation.
+For example, {“CAUSE”: [“PROBLEM”, “SYMPTOM”]} which only let a “CAUSE” relation to hold between a problem (“PROBLEM) and a symptom (“SYMTOM”).

+- `maxSyntacticDistance` *(Int)*: Maximal syntactic distance, as threshold (Default: 0).
+Determine how far the “from entity” can be from the “to entity” in the text.
+Increasing this value will increase recall, but also increase the number of false positives.

+- `customLabels` *(dict[str, str])*: Custom relation labels.

+- `multiClass` *(Bool)*: If multiClass is set, the model will return all the labels with corresponding scores (Default: False)

 For pretrained models please see the
 [Models Hub](https://nlp.johnsnowlabs.com/models?task=Relation+Extraction) for available models.